Skip to content ↓

 Contacting the Governors

-To contact the Governors, feel free to either talk to a Governor listed here or post a letter in the Governors' postbox in the school foyer.
-During the current pandemic all Governors can be contacted via the school email: st.peter.paul.p@bristol-schools.uk
+To contact the Governors, feel free to either talk to a Governor listed here or post a letter in the Governors' postbox in the school foyer or the school letter box at the bottom of the drive.

 Governors welcome constructive feedback and ideas about the strategic direction of the school.
 Please note that Governors do not get involved in the day-to-day functioning of the school, and it is not appropriate to contact Governors about individual children.
 For these requests, please either contact your class teacher or a member of the senior leadership team.